Navigation Protection Program

 Review of the Navigation Protection Act

-On June 20, 2016, Minister of Transport Marc Garneau announced the launch of a review of changes to the Navigation Protection Act, which will include taking time to seek and consider the views of Canadians.
+On June 20, 2016, Minister of Transport Marc Garneau announced a review of changes to the Navigation Protection Act, which will include taking time to seek and consider the views of Canadians.

 This review is one part of a broader strategy to review environmental and regulatory processes that apply to resource development and infrastructure investment projects.

-You can learn more about Transport Canada’s review, as well as the other parts of the Government’s review of environmental and regulatory processes at: https://www.canada.ca/environmentalreviews.
+- Learn more about Transport Canada’s review, as well as the other parts of the Government’s Review of environmental and regulatory processes

-Most of the information provided on this site is related to the NPP’s activities regarding works.
-A “work” is defined as any structure, device or thing — temporary or permanent — made by humans that is in, on, over, under, though or across any navigable water.
-It also includes the dumping of fill or the excavation of materials from the bed of any navigable water.
+A “work” is any structure, device or thing — temporary or permanent — made by humans that is in, on, over, under, though or across any navigable water.
+“Works” also include the dumping of fill or excavation of materials from the bed of any navigable water.

-The NPP also administers and enforces other provisions of the NPA.
-The provisions of the NPA are organized into different regimes:
+The works, and other provisions, are organized into different regimes:

 - Works – our main activity, described above